 Some people do the hardest tasks first, just to get it off their plate.
 Get it over and done with.
 That could give you the boost of energy and confidence you need to get started.

 I made a questionnaire for you to check whether you are optimized for productivity.
-You can find it in the Resource Library.
-If you don’t have the key yet, fill in the form below and I will send it to you.
+You can just click the image below and it will download for free!

 Tackling the easier tasks first